apache/nuttx/drivers/syslog/README.txt

 ramlog.c
 --------
-  The RAM logging driver is a driver that was intended to support debugging output (syslogging) when the normal serial output is not available.
-For example, if you are using a telnet or USB serial console, the debug output will get lost.
+  The RAM logging driver is a driver that was intended to support debugging output (aka, syslogging).
+It might be used when the normal serial output is not available.
+For example, if you are using a Telnet or USB serial console, the debug output will get lost since the USB Telnet session does not use the serial console.

+  The RAM logginc driver is also useful when debug output on the serial console would interfere with performance or with usability.
+The debug output is write to RAM very quickly and so interferes less with realtime performance.
+And since the output does not appear on the serial console until you want it to, it does not interfere with the usability of the serial console.
+The NuttShell (NSH), for eample, supports a 'dmesg' command that can be used to dump the buffered output when you want to see it.

   The RAM logging  driver is similar to a pipe in that it saves the debugging output in a FIFO in RAM.
 It differs from a pipe in numerous